• Skip to primary navigation

 cubes of beef on a white oblong serving platter seasoned with sea salt an pepper

-The best (and least expensive) cut of beef for stews is chuck.
+The best (and least expensive) cut of beef for stews is the chuck roast.
 That comes from the front shoulder of the steer.
 The beef round which comes from the rear muscle is also a good choice.
 The chuck has more connective tissue and that’s why it’s my first choice.

 The cheaper cuts of meat come from muscles that work more and would generally be tougher.
 But that also means more collagen-rich connective tissue.
 This connective tissue dissolves into the meat, adding to the body and richness to the stew that more expensive cuts of meat won’t give you.
 It also keeps the meat tender and moist which is exactly what you want with stew meat.